High temperatures for maximum performance

 Vacuum Plate System

-To ensure perfect adhesion of print to build plate, Argo 500 is equipped with a vacuum floor system that simplifies and speeds up the printing process, while also offering greater stability even for large-scale prints, ensuring a clean flat surface.
+To ensure perfect adhesion of print to build plate, Argo 500 is equipped with a vacuum plate system that simplifies and speeds up the printing process, while also offering greater stability even for large-scale prints, ensuring a clean flat surface.

-Functionality and control for higher print quality
+Functionality and control for a higher quality of 3D printing

 Auto-leveling Build Plate